annaturupi/Assignments-2018/Lab05.md

           integrity="sha384-wvfXpqpZZVQGK6TAh5PVlGOfQNHSoD2xbE+QkPxCAFlNEevoEH3Sl0sibVcOQVnN" crossorigin="anonymous">
 ```

 We can now add our  CSS code to customize the look and feel of our web app even more.
-In that same file, add the following line just before the </head> HTML tag:
+In that same file, add the following line just before closing the **head** HTML tag:

 ```html
     <link href="{% static 'custom.css' %}" rel="stylesheet">